healthchecks/healthchecks/templates/docs/configuring_checks.md

 keywords, and then **Start** keywords.
 If filtering is enabled but no keywords match, SITE_NAME will **ignore** the email message.
-The email will show in the event log with an "Ignored" badge.<br>The keyword filtering feature is useful if, for example, your backup  software sends an email after each backup run with a different subject line depending on success or failure.
+The email will show in the event log with an "Ignored" badge.<br>The keyword filtering feature is useful if, for example, your backup  software sends an email after each backup run, but with a different subject line depending on success or failure.
 * **Filter by keywords in the message body**.
 Same as the previous option, but looks for the keywords in the email message body.
 SITE_NAME checks for keywords both in